Terms of Business - September 2021

 Who we are

 Our head office is 1-3 Dufferin Street, London EC1Y 8NA.
 You can contact us at this postal address, by email at [email protected] or by calling us on 020 3884 1660.

-- Get to know you, and understand your needs, preferences and circumstances.
+Get to know you, and understand your needs, preferences and circumstances.

-- Identify your lifestyle and financial expectations over the life of the mortgage.
+Identify your lifestyle and financial expectations over the life of the mortgage.

 Our recommendations will be supported by:

-- The costs associated with the mortgage and the impact of adding any of these to the mortgage.
+An explanation of the costs associated with the mortgage and the impact of adding any of these to the mortgage.

-- A report confirming why the recommendation has been made.
+A report confirming why the recommendation has been made.

 Illustrations and other relevant information.

 Mortgage Monitoring Service